 - Place the noodles in a large bowl and cover with boiling water.
 Let soak for at least 10 minutes, or until noodles have softened.
 Drain and use scissors to cut the noodles into 2 inch pieces.
 Set aside.

-- In a small bowl, combine the soy sauce, fish sauce, cilantro, lime juice, rice vinegar, garlic chili sauce, and green onions.
+- In a small bowl, combine the 3 tablespoons soy sauce or Tamari, 2 tablespoons fish sauce, 2 tablespoons rice vinegar, 1-2 tablespoons garlic chili sauce, juice the large lime, 1/4 cup cilantro, and 4 chopped green onions.
 Set aside.

 - Using the same large skillet, lightly brown the ground meat over medium heat for about 5 minutes, or until cooked throughout.
 Turn off the heat.
 Add the small bowl of sauce and the noodles to the cooked meat in the skillet.
 Mix well.
-Add the peanuts and adjust the seasonings, if desired.
+Toss in the 2 tablespoons chopped peanuts and adjust the seasonings.

 - Serve warm or at room temperature with optional accompaniments: cucumber slices, tomato wedges, and/or chopped lettuce.